datacamp/courses-introduction-to-python/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2 key:3e5f0bdf3a
 ## Can Python handle everything?

-Now that you know something more about combining different sources of information, have a look at the 4 Python expressions below.
+Now that you know something more about combining different sources of information, have a look at the four Python expressions below.
 Which one of these will throw an error?
 You can always copy and paste this code in the IPython Shell to find out!

 *** =instructions